Cgsanchez92626/SBA320H---CSREI2/README.md

 # to manage API call for property listing

-# o A link to your live site.
+# o A link to the live site: https://sba320h-csrei2.onrender.com/

 # o Usage instructions, use the following credentials to authenticate